Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Acid Range"
 		// - "Acid Range Chance"
 		// - "Acid Range Cooldown"
-		// "Acid Death" - When the Mutant Tank dies, an acid puddle is created underneath the Mutant Tank.
+		// "Acid Death" - When the Mutant Tank dies or spawns, an acid puddle is created underneath the Mutant Tank.
 		// - "Acid Death Chance"
 		// - "Acid Death Range"
 		// "Acid Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, an acid puddle is created underneath the survivor.